Updated 15th April 2021

 Depending on your surgeon, the cost of the procedure will vary.
 It is important to note that the cost of the procedure should not be the determining factor in who you choose to perform your labiaplasty.
 This decision comes down to a number of important factors and to help you choose the correct surgeon for you, we have put together a list of factors you should consider when researching surgeons in our frequently asked questions about labiaplasty page: How do I choose the right surgeon to perform my labiaplasty?.

-So how much does labiaplasty cost?
+So how much does labiaplasty cost in Melbourne?

 A range of factors determines how much the procedure will be for each individual.
 Some surgeons do not offer the Medicare rebate due to the changes that were implemented under the Medicare rebate system and the item number for labiaplasty, which was 35533 now 35534.
 These changes occurred on November 1st, 2014 (see our Medicare rebate system explained here – link to rebate page)